nubank/matcher-combinators/README.md

 ### Midje:

-The `matcher-combinators.midje` namespace defines the `match` midje-style checker.
-This checker is used to wrap matcher-combinators to be used on the right-side of the fact check arrows
+The `matcher-combinators.midje` namespace defines the `match` and `throws-match` midje-style checkers.
+These should be used on the right-side of the midje `fact` check arrows (`=>`)

+ - `match`: This checker is used to wrap a matcher-combinator asserts that the provided value satisfies the matcher.
+ - `throws-match`: This checker wraps a matcher-combinator and optionally a throwable subclass.
+It asserts that an exception (of the given class) is raised and the `ex-data` satisfies the provided matcher.

 For example: